kushal-luthra/data-engineering-101/docs/SOLID Principles/Single Responsibility Principle.md

 ## Introduction
 S stands for Single Responsibility Principle, often abbreviated and referred to as SRP. <br>
 So what is this principle?  <br>
-The Single Responsibility Principle says that 'Every software  component should have one and only one responsibility'
+The Single Responsibility Principle says that 'Every software  component should have one and only one responsibility' <br>

-When we say software component, if we are talking in the context of an object oriented programming language like Java, the first thing that comes to our mind is a Java class.
+When we say software component, if we are talking in the context of an object oriented programming language like Java, the first thing that comes to our mind is a Java class. <br>

-But it is to be noted that the term software component could also refer to a method or a function or even a module.
+But it is to be noted that the term software component could also refer to a method or a function or even a module. <br>

-So the rule states that a software component should have only one responsibility.
+So the rule states that a software component should have only one responsibility. <br>

-Let me bring up a picture to explain this.
+Let me bring up a picture to explain this. <br>
 ![img_3.png](img_3.png)